ztrhgf/LAPS/README.md

-Invoke-RDPwithLAPS
+Invoke-MSTS

 Function to simplification of using LAPS password for RDP connection.
 It automatically fill hostname, login and LAPS password to RDP connection (mstsc.exe).
 It uses great AutoItX module for this.

 How to use:
 - open powershell console under account with right to read LAPS password from AD
 - import modules AdmPwd.PS and AutoItX
-- open Invoke-RDPwithLAPS.ps1 file
+- dot source Invoke-MSTS.ps1 and Test-Connection2.ps1 files
-- run function Invoke-RDPwithLAPS (Invoke-RDPwithLAPS -computerName pc1)
+- run function Invoke-MSTS